Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 We see that the OpenGL coordinate system is **normalized**, meaning the values of each coordinate are inside `[-1, 1]`, while the widget-space coordinate system is **absolute**, meaning the values of each coordinate take the allocated size of the widget into account, being inside `[0, w]` and `[0, h]` for the x- and y-coordinates, respectively, in pixels.

-The gl coordinate system is anchored at the center of the render areas allocated area, while widget space is anchored at the top left.
+The gl coordinate system is anchored at the center of the render area's allocated area, while widget space is anchored at the top left.

 At any point, we can convert between the coordinate systems using [`from_gl_coordinates`](@ref) and [`to_gl_coordinates`](@ref), which take the `RenderArea` as their first argument.
 These functions convert gl-to-widget-space and widget-space-to-gl coordinates, respectively.
 Of course, the widget space coordinates depend on the current size of the `RenderArea`.
 When it is resized, the old coordinates may be out of date, which is why using the *normalized* GL system is preferred in an application where the canvas can change size frequently.